fademoye/intelligent-agents-eportfolio/index.md

 Welcome to my Intelligent Agents e-portfolio.

-This portfolio presents evidence of my learning, technical development, teamwork and reflective practice throughout the Intelligent Agents module.
+This portfolio presents a coherent record of my learning, technical development, teamwork and reflective practice throughout the Intelligent Agents module.

-It includes my collaborative discussion contributions, team project work, system design, individual implementation, testing evidence, professional skills development and critical reflection.
+It includes evidence from collaborative discussions, team activities, system design, individual implementation, testing, professional development and critical reflection.
+The portfolio also evaluates my Week 7 design and Week 11 implementation and demonstrates how my work addresses the four module learning outcomes.

 ## Portfolio Contents